News about Palisades – from “rocky history” to shutdown announcement and beyond

 Consumers submits a 99-page response to MPSC’s questions.

 The Executive Committee of Sierra Club Southwest Michigan Group adopts a resolution supporting the shutdown.
 The resolution calls for Palisades’ closure and decommissioning to “proceed on schedule.”
 It also insists that “local, state, and national officials and legislators must neither offer nor consider providing financial assistance…to keep Palisades operating or to cover decommissioning and extended security costs.”
 As SWMG’s news release says, “No bailout for failure.”
-The resolution also calls for special consideration of workers left unemployed by the shutdown.
+The resolution also calls for special consideration for workers left unemployed by the shutdown.

 An email from Frank Zaski, Sierra Club Michigan Chapter energy expert, distilled and translated the response Consumers gave to MPSC’s questions: